Saturday 19th May 2018

 For our second annual Day of Dance we planned:

 - 50 dance sides (that’s 450+ dancers and 200+ musicians) including Morris, Lebanese, Scottish, French, Welsh, Irish, Appalachian, Majorette, Minuet and Polish dancers.

 - To set a new Guinness Book of Records’ world record for morris dancing – the current record was 144 dancers set in 2015.

 - Live music and singing sessions in town centre pubs including English, Irish, French and Appalachian music, classical guitar, jazz, sea shanties and a folk sing-around.

 - A range of events around town including a free drop in concert in Trinity Church, boat trips on the river and canal, a children’s village fete with donkeys rides, Austin 7 vintage car rally, steam traction engines and a bar/fast food court.

-The main risk was that we simply would not get the size of audience we need to cover our costs.
+The danger was that we simply would not get the size of audience we need to cover our self funded costs.
 We already knew that one section of families would stay at/go home in the afternoon to watch the football cup final but now an even bigger group would probably stay at home to watch the wedding all morning and early afternoon – by which time it would run into the football.
 The last royal wedding left the town’s streets deserted so there was a very high probability we would loose most of our audience.
 Early in the New Year we faced significant financial commitments, around £4K, to get the event rolling.
 It was simply too risky to spend that sort of money knowing there might be a low spectator turn out especially as the bulk of our income comes from spectator collections.